trilitech/tezos-developer-docs/docs/tutorials/mobile/part-2.md

    export default App;
    ```

-   Explanations :
+   Explanations:

-   - `import "@ionic..."` : Default standard Ionic imports.
+   - `import "@ionic..."`: Default standard Ionic imports.
-   - `import ... from "@airgap/beacon-types" ... from "@taquito/beacon-wallet" ... from "@taquito/taquito"` : Require libraries to interact with the Tezos node and the wallet.
+   - `import ... from "@airgap/beacon-types" ... from "@taquito/beacon-wallet" ... from "@taquito/taquito"`: Require libraries to interact with the Tezos node and the wallet.
-   - `export class Action implements ActionCisor, ActionPaper, ActionStone {...}` : Representation of the ligo variant `Action` in Typescript, it is needed when passing arguments on `Play` function.
+   - `export class Action implements ActionCisor, ActionPaper, ActionStone {...}`: Representation of the Ligo variant `Action` in Typescript, which is needed when passing arguments on `Play` function.
-   - `export type Session = {...}` : Taqueria export the global Storage type but sadly not this sub-type from the Storage type, it is needed for later, so extract a copy.
+   - `export type Session = {...}`: Taqueria exports the global storage type but not this sub-type from the storage type; it is needed for later, so extract a copy.
    - `export const UserContext = React.createContext<UserContextType | null>(null)`: Global React context that is passed along pages.
 More info on React context [here](https://beta.reactjs.org/learn/passing-data-deeply-with-context).
-   - `const refreshStorage = async (event?: CustomEvent<RefresherEventDetail>): Promise<void> => {...` : useful function to force the smart contract Storage to refresh on React state changes (user balance, state of the game).
+   - `const refreshStorage = async (event?: CustomEvent<RefresherEventDetail>): Promise<void> => {...`: A useful function to force the smart contract storage to refresh on React state changes (user balance, state of the game).
    - `useEffect(() => { ...
 Tezos.setStreamProvider(...) ...
-Tezos.stream.subscribeEvent({...` : During Application initialization, it configures the wallet, the websocket listening to smart contract events.
+Tezos.stream.subscribeEvent({...`: During application initialization, it configures the wallet, the websocket listening to smart contract events.
-   - `<IonApp><UserContext.Provider ... ><IonReactRouter><IonRouterOutlet><Route path={PAGES.HOME} component={HomeScreen} /> ... ` : It injects the React context to all pages.
-Declare the global routing of the application.
+   - `<IonApp><UserContext.Provider ... ><IonReactRouter><IonRouterOutlet><Route path={PAGES.HOME} component={HomeScreen} /> ... `: Injects the React context to all pages and declares the global routing of the application.
-   - `export enum PAGES {  HOME = "/home", ...` : Declaration of the global routes.
+   - `export enum PAGES {  HOME = "/home", ...`: Declaration of the global routes.

-1. Add the default theming (CSS, pictures, etc...) via copying the content of the git repository folder named **assets** folder to your local project (considering you cloned the repo and assets folder is on root folder).
+1. Add the default theming (CSS, pictures, etc.) via copying the content of the git repository folder named **assets** folder to your local project (considering you cloned the repo and assets folder is on root folder).

    ```bash
    cp -r ../../assets/* .
    ```

-1. Connect / disconnect the wallet

-   Declare two React Button components and fetch the user public hash key + balance.
+1. Create two React Button components to connect and disconnect the wallet and add code to fetch the user public hash key and balanceL

-   1. Create the 2 missing src component files.
+   1. Create the 2 missing component files in the `app` folder:

-      On `app` folder, create these files.

       ```bash
       touch src/ConnectWallet.tsx
       touch src/DisconnectWallet.tsx
       ```

-   1. ConnectWallet button creates an instance wallet, get user permissions via a popup and then retrieve account information.
+   1. In the `ConnectWallet.tsx` file, create a button that creates an instance of the wallet, gets user permissions via a popup, and retrieves account information.

-      Edit `ConnectWallet.tsx`.

       ```typescript
       import { NetworkType } from '@airgap/beacon-types';